The Perfect 2 Day Lisbon Itinerary [2025]

 Quiet, sunlit alleyway lined with mustard and rose-colored buildings in Lisbon, reflecting the serene beauty ideal for a leisurely stroll on a Lisbon itinerary.

-The neighborhood is known for its colorful buildings, unique street art, and picturesque alleyways.
+The Bairro Alto neighborhood is known for its colorful buildings, unique street art, and picturesque alleyways.

 It’s the perfect place to get lost and discover hidden gems!

-As you meander through Bairro Alto, be sure to wander along Rua da Bica, famous for its iconic funicular that climbs the steep hill, offering a snapshot of classic Lisbon life.
-It’s one of the best Instagram spots in Lisbon.
+Stop at Rua da Bica, famous for its iconic yellow trolley that climbs the steep hill.
+It’s easily one of my favorite Instagram spots in Lisbon.

 Time: 1 hour ⏐ 🕑 Hours: 24 hours ⏐💲Price: Free ⏐